edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -h, --help                      help for gcp
+      --prefix string             Prefix for the service account ID and VM ID that will be created (required)
+                                  Must be letters, digits, or hyphens.
       --projectID string          ID of the GCP project the configuration will be created in (required)
                                   Find it on the welcome screen of your project: https://console.cloud.google.com/welcome
-      --serviceAccountID string   ID for the service account that will be created (required)
+      --serviceAccountID string   [Deprecated use "--prefix"]ID for the service account that will be created (required)
                                   Must be 6 to 30 lowercase letters, digits, or hyphens.
+This flag is mutually exclusive with --prefix.
       --zone string               GCP zone the cluster will be deployed in (required)
                                   Find a list of available zones here: https://cloud.google.com/compute/docs/regions-zones#available
 ```